maxcnunes/maxcnunes.github.io/_posts/2016-01-28-knextancy-nodejs-multi-tenancy.md

 Knextancy will identify the tenant associated to that request based in the `x-client-id`.
 In case is the first request for that server, knextancy also will execute the migration and seed tasks.
 So there is no manual configuration required for bringing up a database for a new client.

+> You may ask yourself.
+How is that secure if the tenant is based in HTTP header?
+Then the user could change manually the tenant he is accessing.
+>
+> Well.
+This is not a problem for services running inside a private network.
+For the public app/services, we run everything behind a proxy, that injects the x-client-id based in the domain.

 After that knextancy injects in the request an instance of [knex](knexjs.org) with the context of the current client (e.g. `req.knex`).

 Then to execute any SQL query with multi tenant support is just required to use the `req.knex` and any table must have prefix `$_` to allow knextancy resolve the table for the current client.